- Radon mitigation stacks – worse than Chernobyl?

 (Comments: There is no plan to change the old safety limits – paying out compensation is much more cost-effective than lowering the limits throughout the whole nuclear complex.
 However, being a homeowner is still riskier – the radiation exposure of an average worker over several years of employment is American from radon at home.)

 Within months after Wilhem Roentgen donated x-rays to the world in 1895, medical doctors used it on patients for all possible ailments.
 (Antibiotics had not been discovered yet.)
 The early x-ray machines imparted huge radiation doses.
 There was no reason to expect any harm from this miracle of modern science.
-Then, fluoroscopes ("x-ray movies") were invented, which multiplied the radiation dose.
-Until 1950's, radiologists tested the set-up of a x-ray machine by holding a hand in front of it to observe how soon it gets red.
+Then, fluoroscopes (“x-ray movies”) were invented, which multiplied the radiation dose.
+Until the 1950s, radiologists tested the set-up of an x-ray machine by holding a hand in front of it to observe how soon it gets red.
 Many doctors developed radiation burns or even lost their fingers but they did not start dying of cancer until decades later.

 When radium became widely available, radon gas expanded the radiation arsenal – it is vented off a piece of radium.
 Radon emits gamma rays (just like x-rays but more energetic) in addition to alpha and beta particles.
 Medical Life magazine claimed in 1925 that radon treatment cured at least 27 illnesses.
 Radiation was prescribed for heart trouble, cancer, arthritis, high blood pressure, tuberculosis, blindness, back problems, herpes, bronchial asthma, peptic ulcers, and impotence.